pat-nel87/pat-nel87.github.io/content/about.md

 This ability to work across both high-level cloud environments and low-level embedded platforms gives me a unique perspective—allowing me to bridge the gap between infrastructure, automation, and system design.
 Whether I’m deploying scalable cloud workloads or optimizing firmware for resource-constrained environments, I apply the same core principles: efficiency, reliability, and maintainability.

 ## My Approach
-At the core of my work is a deep commitment to problem-solving—not just fixing what’s broken, but understanding the root cause, refining processes, and architecting solutions that stand the test of time.
+At the core of my work is a deep commitment to problem solving not just fixing what’s broken, but understanding the root cause, refining processes, and architecting solutions that stand the test of time.
 I approach challenges with a blend of pragmatism and curiosity, ensuring that every problem I tackle is an opportunity to improve systems, automate inefficiencies, and create scalable, resilient solutions.

 I thrive on continuous learning, always pushing my boundaries to stay ahead of emerging technologies.
 Whether it’s infrastructure as code, Kubernetes orchestration, or optimizing CI/CD pipelines, I take a hands-on approach—experimenting, iterating, and refining until I find the most effective solution.